permach-tech/n8n-docker/README.md

 # n8n-docker

-Self-hosting n8n instance in a docker container on a Raspberry Pi running Ubuntu 24.04.1 LTS
+Self-hosting n8n instance in a docker container on a Raspberry Pi running Ubuntu 24.04.1 LTS and testing AI Agents on it.

 ## Requirements